(This page revised January 16, 2018)

 A formally round script style (English Round Hand) favored by 18th-century writing masters, from whose exemplaria it was engraved with a burin into copper plates to print the masters’ copybooks; latterly named for the engraved copper plates themselves.
 A copperplate alphabet is relatively simple in style, but artistic flourishes sometimes overwhelm the basic simplicity.
 The copper plates were engraved slowly and laboriously (drawn, not written).
 Modern practitioners of the art create the style with a pen, as the early writing masters intended that their students should learn to do, and in this case the product is truly written.
 Shown here is a short exemplar typeset in a copperplate font called Edwardian Script.
 See also calligraphy, round hand, Spencerian, Zanerian.

-1 A chasing pattern used by Wahl-Eversharp in the 1920s.
+1 Collectors’ name for a chasing pattern used by Wahl-Eversharp in the 1920s.
 See Niagara.
 2 A color used by Wahl-Eversharp, Carter’s, et al. from c.
 1928 to c.
 1931: a slightly marbled orange-red, as shown to the right and on the Wahl desk pen shown below.

 |cork||The outer bark of the cork oak tree, used as a piston seal in piston fillers and as shaft packing in safety pens and plunger fillers.
 See also packing.|